 WebP Frame Extractor

 Extract individual frames from animated WebP files, preserving timing information and transparency.
 Perfect for animation analysis, creating sprite sheets, or editing specific frames.
+You can also analyze your WebP files or convert GIFs to animated WebP.

 Drop your WebP file here